pkabore/pkabore/README.md

 - 👋 Hi, I’m @pkabore
-- 👀 I’m interested in solving solutions for people who need to be helped.
+- 👀 I’m interested in helping people who are in need, through what I've learned in web development.
 - 🌱 I’m currently learning Nuxt front end framework, and other tools for problem solving.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me: Email: pkabore@tutanota.com